marlonfaraujo/ambev_developerevaluation_backend/README.md

 ## Running the project

 In order to run the application you need to follow the steps below:
-* Run:
+* Run in terminal:
 ```bash
  git clone https://github.com/marlonfaraujo/ambev_developerevaluation_backend.git
 ```
-* Access the folder, example:
+* Access the folder in terminal, example:
 ```bash
 cd ambev_developerevaluation_backend
 ```